-Now, if you have a valid tax savings you can realize through using the LLC, if you have a valid business purpose for those assets, if you – we’re going to talk in another video about using the family LLC for estate planning, if you have these other valid reasons you did besides just well, you know, I want to get the limited liability, it makes your LLC much stronger.
+Now, if you have a valid tax savings you can realize through using the limited liability company (LLC), if you have a valid business purpose for those assets, if you – we’re going to talk in another video about using the family LLC for estate planning, if you have these other valid reasons you did besides just well, you know, I want to get the limited liability, it makes your limited liability company (LLC) much stronger.
 It makes it harder to argue that a fraudulent transfer is committed.

 The most important thing is that you put your assets into your LLC before a creditor comes along and gets a judgment against you or even threatens to sue you.
 If you know there’s something brewing on the horizon and they can prove you know something, well that goes a long way to saying well you knew the creditor is going to come after your assets so – and then all of a sudden you did this planning, well that may give credence to them saying to you had fraudulent intent.
 Now fraudulent transfer is not a crime.

-It’s just really a remedy a court can use to undo the transfer into the LLC so that the asset is back in your name so that the creditor who has a judgment can grab that asset.
+It’s just really a remedy a court can use to undo the transfer into the limited liability company (LLC) so that the asset is back in your name, so that the creditor who has a judgment can grab that asset.

 So, it’s not fraud.
-There are times where we give it a shot because we have so many reasons for what we’re doing besides just asset protection even though you have creditors on the horizon and in most circumstances it can work but just be aware if you already have creditor threats and you try and do put assets into an LLC to protect them, there’s always at least a little bit of a chance and if you do a really poor transfer and it’s really egregious that you’re just to dodge your creditors, there may be a very good chance that the creditor can undo the transfer as a fraudulent transfer.
+There are times where we give it a shot because we have so many reasons for what we’re doing besides just asset protection.
+Even though you have creditors on the horizon, and in most circumstances it can work; but just be aware if you already have creditor threats and you try and do put assets into an limited liability company (LLC) to protect them.
+There’s always at least a little bit of a chance, and if you do a really poor transfer and it’s really egregious that you’re just to dodge your creditors, there may be a very good chance that the creditor can undo the transfer as a fraudulent transfer.

 So, that concludes this video.
 I hope you found it useful and I wish you luck in your asset protection planning.